scottboehmer/megamek-unit-digest/README.md

 The tool I have written is a work in progress and as a result this set of markdown files is incomplete and has errors.
 Right now, my tool successfully processes more than 95% of the mtf files from MegaMek.
 There are likely issues in the processing that are slipping by so that some mech summaries won't fully match the MegaMek files.
 In addition, there are issues with some of the mech files in MegaMek that mean that the generated summaries may not match the official designs even if they do match the MegaMek files.

 Some of the major known limitations with my generator are:
-- No support for LAMs or super heavy mechs
+- No support for super heavy mechs
 - Lots of less frequently used components haven't been implemented yet
 - Battle Value is not calculated for all designs that parse, and the calculations likely have bugs so you shouldn't trust those values yet.
 Use the [Master Unit List](http://masterunitlist.info/) for that instead.
 - The summaries are intentionally less detailed than Technical Readout entries or record sheets.
 They are intended as quick summaries of the mechs, not a substitute for the actual board game products.